-We will continuously upgrade our individual finance marketplace to provide loan facilitation services.
 We strive to increase the number of investors and incentivize higher investment amounts on our marketplace by offering diversified investment options with attractive risk-adjusted returns and better liquidity.
 We will continue to develop customized products to meet our investors' various duration preferences.
-We will seek to expand our current investor base of individuals to include small and micro enterprises.
 Leveraging our big-data analytics capabilities, we will carry out targeted marketing campaigns to attract high-net-worth investors.
 In addition, we plan to continue to enhance our brand awareness by advertising our Niwodai brand on TV shows and sports games.